-You may already be aware of the quick and efficient process we run here at Personnel Checks and if you’ve carried out DBS Checks before on for yourself or your employees, you may also know that the longest stage in the process can often be when the check is at the Disclosure & Barring Service, but why does it take so long?
+You may already be aware of the quick and efficient process we run here at Personnel Checks and if you’ve carried out DBS Checks (formally known as a CRB check) before on for yourself or your employees, you may also know that the longest stage in the process can often be when the check is at the Disclosure & Barring Service, but why does it take so long?
 And what happens there?

 Why does a DBS check take so long?